 - The Pekingese can be traced back to over 2000 years ago – to the Han Dynasty.

 RECOMMENDED: Pekingese – The Royal Lion Dogs of China

 3. Shih Tzu

 Like the Pekingese, the Shih Tzu is a Chinese toy dog, bred to be an excellent companion and lap dog.
-During the Ming Dynasty, the Shih Tzu were the favorites among the aristocrats and noblemen of China.
+During the era of the Ming Dynasty, the Shih Tzu were the favorites among the aristocrats and noblemen of China.

 The Shih Tzu is one of the most popular toy dogs in the world, especially in the United Kingdom.
 In fact, this dog breed has been owned by all types of celebrities – including Queen Elizabeth II and Miley Cirus.
 It’s difficult to resist the charm of a Shih Tzu.